rkoshak/sensorReporter/i2c/README.md

 ### Dependencies

 This actuator communicates via the i2c interface, therfore the GPIO 2 and 3 should be free and cannot get accessed directly e. g. with a RpiGPIOSensor.
+The user running sensor_reporter must be in the `i2c` group to have access to the i2c interface.
 Also the library `lib8relay` must be installed to make this actuator work.

 To enable the i2c interface open the Raspberry-Pi configuration via: